magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 the progressive enhancement strategy in one of the most relevant contexts in developing a web application: the form fields validation.

+> NOTE 1: when I wrote the first edition of this series of tutorials
+> (around winter 2012/13) there were almost no CLJS form
+> validators.
+Today, thanks to the awesome efforts of the CLJ/CLJS
+> community, the problem could become the opposite: there are too many
+> of them to choose from.
+>
+> That said I decided to not modify to much this tutorial, because I
+> think it still has something interesting to say.

-Let's start by writing down few technical intermediate requirements to solve this problem space.
+Start by writing down few technical intermediate requirements to solve this problem space.
 We need to:

 * select a good server-side validator library
 * verify its portability from CLJ to CLJS